Delphboy/COMP530/README.md

 Documentation can be found at: [/docs/README.md](/docs/README.md)

+## Installing Dependencies
+As we have a `requirements.txt`, the dependencies can be installed with:

+ `pip install -r requirements.txt`

 ## Contribution
  - Any PRs to the `master` branch require a code review from one other team member
  - Any PRs will undergo automated checks via GitHub Actions.
 These checks *must* pass before the PR can be merged.
 Current checks include: